Data-Science-Community-SRM/Child-Safety-System/README.md

 [![DOCS](https://img.shields.io/badge/Documentation-see%20docs-green?style=flat-square&logo=appveyor)](INSERT_LINK_FOR_DOCS_HERE)
   [![UI ](https://img.shields.io/badge/User%20Interface-Link%20to%20UI-orange?style=flat-square&logo=appveyor)](INSERT_UI_LINK_HERE)

-## Preview
+## Preview of the application
-The purpose of our application is to build a bot (called SAF in the images shown below) which will warn users against potential predators while engaging in conversations via chatrooms.
+The purpose of our application was to build a bot (called SAF in the images shown below) which warns users against potential predators while engaging in conversations via (online) chatrooms.
 It is based on predictions made by the LSTM model trained on dangerous and relatively normal conversations.

 __Welcome Page__